 LOS ANGELES, April 8, (Variety.com) - "A Quiet Place" was looking to make noise at the weekend box office, and it delivered.

 Paramount Pictures' thriller directed by John Krasinski soared past estimates to a massive $50.3 million opening in 3,508 theaters.
 That's enough to land it the second highest domestic opening of the year to date behind "Black Panther," which opened in February with $202 million.
 Since its debut at South by Southwest, "A Quiet Place" has garnered rave reviews.
-It currently holds an solid 97 percent on Rotten Tomatoes, with a B+ CinemaScore.
+It currently holds an impressive 97 percent on Rotten Tomatoes, with a B+ CinemaScore.

 "This much bigger than expected debut comes in an era of ongoing popularity for the horror genre that in North America alone last year generated over $1 billion in box office," Paul Dergarabedian, a media analyst at comScore, said.